 4.18-1. - Hanging paragraph - IP comment letter recommendation:

-The fact that the full $5,500,000of reversing deductible ordinary temporary differences available for carryback were used in the paragraph 11.a. calculation does not prevent their inclusion in the paragraph 11.b. and 11.c. calculations.
+The fact that the $600,000 of reversing deductible capital temporary differences available for carryback were used in the paragraph 11.a. calculation does not prevent their inclusion in the paragraph 11.b. and 11.c. calculations, subject to reduction to prevent double counting (see Question 4.2).

 4.18-1. - Hanging paragraph – Exposed - NAIC staff and IP representatives’ modifications for exposure recommends deleting this paragraph because the updated tax numbers in the example can lead to a different conclusion than the previous guidance and the guidance is not necessary.

-The fact that the full $5,500,000 of reversing deductible ordinary temporary differences available for carryback were not used in the paragraph 11.a. calculation does not prevent their inclusion in the paragraph 11.b. and 11.c. calculations.

 4.18-2. - IP comment letter recommendation: